 - 1.4.9 The links between health and spatial planning are explored within Section 1.2 of this report.
-Given the significance of the Core Strategy and Local Development Framework as a whole on the spatial planning process within Knowsley, it was felt that the possibility of undertaking a Health Impact Assessment should be explored.
-This would aim to ensure that the policies contained within the Core Strategy have a positive impact on the local population and any identified potential negatives impacts are mitigated against. - 1.4.10 The need to explore the possibility of conducting a HIA was identified early within the development of the Core Strategy by Knowsley Council's Local Development Framework Team.
-The 'Preferred Options' stage was seen to be the most appropriate time to undertake HIA as the document is progressed enough for detailed proposed policies to have been developed.
-However, changes can still be made where required.
-Given the importance of the Preferred Options Report in shaping the final Core Strategy, producing the HIA at this stage will also enable stakeholders to account for its findings in their own responses to the Preferred Options consultation. - 1.4.11 A small steering group was established in early 2011 to take forward the HIA and included members of the Knowsley LDF Team and the Health and Regeneration Officer for Knowsley Council and NHS Knowsley.
+Given the significance of the Core Strategy and Local Plan as a whole on the spatial planning process within Knowsley, it was felt that the possibility of undertaking a Health Impact Assessment should be explored.
+This would aim to ensure that the policies contained within the Core Strategy have a positive impact on the local population and any identified potential negatives impacts are mitigated against. - 1.4.10 The need to explore the possibility of conducting a HIA was identified early within the development of the Core Strategy by Knowsley Council's Local Plan Team.
+The 'Preferred Options' stage was seen to be the most appropriate time to undertake the initial HIA as the document would be progressed enough for detailed proposed policies to have been developed.
+However, changes could still be made where required.
+Given the importance of the Preferred Options Report in shaping the final Core Strategy, producing the initial HIA at this stage also enabled stakeholders to account for its findings in their own responses to the Preferred Options consultation.
+The Final HIA (this report) was then undertaken on the Proposed Submission Document in late 2012, to take account of any changes made during consultation and as a result of the recommendations in the Interim HIA.